 Chartered financial consultant (ChFC)

-Financial advisors with a designation like CFP or ChFC must complete requirements to earn the title.
+Financial advisors with a designation like CFP or ChFC must complete the requirements to earn the title.
 This typically includes finishing an education program, passing a test, and agreeing to follow a set of guidelines that govern their practice.

 A financial advisor helps clients decide how to manage their money.
 They assess their client’s financial health and determine their long- and short-term goals before making recommendations to meet them.